GENI-NSF/geni-tools/README-stitching.txt

    just save the expanded request RSpec.
  - `--savedSCSResults`: Use the specified JSON file of saved results from calling the SCS, instead of actually calling the SCS.
+ - `--filePrefix`: Put this string in front of the path of any output files.
+If this string specifies a directory, it replaces the usual directory used by stitcher (`/tmp`, CWD or `~`).
+If this path is a temporary directory, then multiple stitcher instances can be run in parallel.

 == Tips and Details ==